This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Chocolate Icebox Cake: Use chocolate wafers or chocolate graham crackers and add a light sprinkle of chocolate shavings between the layers.
+Chocolate Icebox Cake: Use chocolate wafers in place of graham crackers and add a light sprinkle of chocolate shavings between the layers.
+This is the classic version, the same chocolate-wafer icebox cake made famous by Nabisco and Magnolia Bakery.

-- Lemon Icebox Cake: Add lemon zest to the cream and layer with lemon cookies or graham crackers.
+Lemon Icebox Cake: Stir ½ teaspoon of lemon zest into the cream filling and layer with lemon cookies or graham crackers for a bright, tangy version.

-- Peanut Butter Icebox Cake: Blend a small amount of peanut butter into the cream for a rich, familiar flavor.
+Peanut Butter Icebox Cake: Blend 1 tablespoon of peanut butter into the cream filling for a rich, familiar flavor.

 How To Make An Icebox Cake For One

-- In a medium bowl, beat the cream cheese, sugar, and vanilla with an electric mixer until smooth.
-Set aside.
+- Beat the filling.
+In a medium bowl, beat the cream cheese, sugar, and vanilla with an electric mixer until smooth and creamy with no lumps.

-- In a separate small bowl, whip the cold heavy cream until thick peaks form.
+- Whip the cream.
+In a separate bowl, whip the cold heavy cream until stiff peaks form, about 1 to 2 minutes.

-- Gently fold the whipped cream into the cream cheese mixture until smooth and well blended.
+- Fold the two together.
+Gently fold the whipped cream into the cream cheese mixture until no streaks remain.
+Folding instead of stirring keeps the filling light.

-- Place a layer of graham crackers in the bottom of a 10-ounce ramekin or similar dessert dish, breaking them as needed to fit.
+- Start the first layer.
+Place a layer of graham crackers in the bottom of a 10-ounce ramekin, breaking them to fit as needed.

-- Spread half of the cream mixture evenly over the graham crackers.
+- Add the filling.
+Spread half of the filling evenly over the graham crackers.

-- Add another layer of graham crackers on top of the blueberries.
+- Add the second cracker layer.
+Place another layer of graham crackers over the filling.

-- Spread the remaining cream mixture over the crackers and top with the remaining blueberries.
+- Finish the top.
+Spread the remaining filling over the crackers and smooth the top.

-- Cover and refrigerate for at least 3 hours, or overnight, until the layers soften and the cake sets.
+- Chill until set.
+Cover with plastic wrap and refrigerate for at least 3 hours, or overnight, until the graham crackers soften into cake-like layers.

 Expert Tips